Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/business-logic-implementation-patterns/domain-model/domain-services.md

   Regarding the SLAs for each priority and the agent’s work schedule (shifts),
   We can’t expect the agent to respond during off-hours.

 The response time frame calculation logic requires information from multiple sources:

+- The ticket
-The ticket, the assigned agent’s department, and the work schedule.
+- the assigned agent’s department
+- And the work schedule

 That makes it an ideal candidate to be implemented as a domain service: